-Description Defines a key and signing policy (KASP) for zones.
-Defines a key and signing policy (KASP) for zones Defines a key and signing poney (KASI) for zones.
+Description in the second se Defines a key and signing policy (KASP) for zones.
 Allows a dynamic zone to transition from secure to insecure by deleting all DNSKEY records.
 Controls the scheduled maintenance of DNSSEC signatures.
 Enables DNSSEC validation in named.
 Specifies whether BIND 9 maintains a separate signed version of a zone.
 Indicates the directory where public and private DNSSEC key files are found.
 Specifies the directory in which to store the files that track managed DNSSEC keys.
 Sets the maximum RSA exponent size (in bits) when validating.
 Specifies the use of NSEC3 instead of NSEC, and sets NSEC3 parameters.
 Specifies the lifetime, in seconds, for negative trust anchors added via rndc nta.
 Specifies the time interval for checking whether negative trust anchors added via rndc nta are still necessary.
 Sets the time to live (TTL) of the DS RRset used by the parent zone.

-d from previous page Statement Description parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-source Specifies which local IPv4 source address is used to send parental DS queries. parental-source-v6 Specifies which local IPv6 source address is used to send parental DS queries. publish-safety Increases the amount of time between when keys are published and when they become active, to allow for unforeseen events. purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk. retire-safety Increases the amount of time a key remains published after it is no longer active, to allow for unforeseen events. secroots-file Specifies the pathname of the file where the server dumps security roots, when using rndc secroots. sig-signing-nodes Specifies the maximum number of nodes to be examined in each quantum, when signing a zone with a new DNSKEY. sig-signing-signatures Specifies the threshold for the number of signatures that terminates processing a quantum, when signing a zone with a new DNSKEY. sig-signing-type Specifies a private RDATA type to use when generating signing-state records. sig-validity-interval Specifies the maximum number of days that RRSIGs generated by named are valid. continues on next page
+Description Becomption Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers.
+Specifies which local IPv4 source address is used to send parental DS queries.
+Specifies which local IPv6 source address is used to send parental DS queries.
+Increases the amount of time between when keys are published and when they become active, to allow for unforeseen events.
+Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk.
+Increases the amount of time a key remains published after it is no longer active, to allow for unforeseen events.
+Specifies the pathname of the file where the server dumps security roots, when using rndc secroots.
+Specifies the maximum number of nodes to be examined in each quantum, when signing a zone with a new DNSKEY.
+Specifies the threshold for the number of signatures that terminates processing a quantum, when signing a zone with a new DNSKEY.
+Specifies a private RDATA type to use when generating signing-state records.
+Specifies the maximum number of days that RRSIGs generated by named are valid.